365businessdev/downloads/_i18n/en-US/43382cd0-11d4-401a-a3c7-d22f954ca99b/downloads.md

-﻿This article publishes the various runtime packages for the $appName extension, for Microsoft Dynamics 365 Business Central.
+﻿This article publishes the various runtime packages for the Find & Replace extension, for Microsoft Dynamics 365 Business Central.

 A runtime package is a precompiled application package that you can use in your Microsoft Dynamics 365 Business Central on-premise installation.
 It is important to use the correct version for your platform version of Microsoft Dynamics 365 Business Central.

-The downloads offered here are always the latest version of the product or extension.

->**Note**<br>Please note that this extension requires the [365 business API](../365-business-api/) extension, as a dependency.<br><br>You can download the extension [here](../365-business-api/).
+#### Application Information

+**Version:** 18.0.0.0
+**Updated:** 11/02/2022

+>**Hinweis**<br>The current documentation for this version can be found at [https://docs.365businessdev.com/en-US/find-and-replace/](https://docs.365businessdev.com/de-DE/find-and-replace/).

 #### Additional Information

 The following table lists the various on-premise platform versions that have been released for Microsoft Dynamics 365 Business Central.
 The corresponding functionality of the actual product or extension is identical for all versions listed here.

 #### Platform Versions

 | Platform Version | Business Central Version | Download |
 | --- | --- | --- |